MiRe-CZ/gpsF3XTracker-Pylon-for-Ethos/README.md

 Announcements and sounds:
 - Beep after switching the "Start race switch" on (600 Hz)
 - Beep when crossing pylons plane from inside to outside (1000 Hz)
-- Beep when crossing a Start/Finish line from left to right (1400 Hz)
+- Beep when crossing the Start/Finish line from left to right in the last lap (1400 Hz)
 - Lap time announcements
 - Overall runtime at event end for F3F-x event types